YaraHussien1/Fast-Hotel-API/README.md

      - FastHotel API does the following :

-      1- Gets the customer current location from the DataBase.
+      1- Gets the customer's current location from the DataBase.

       2- Send the customer's current location to the Taxi service.

-      3- Parallel Search " FastHotel API and Taxi service :
+      3- Parallel Search " FastHotel API and Taxi service"  :

        #### A- FastHotel searches for hotels that are close to the customer's current location.

         - Uses Places API and searches by raduis.

-        - Uses Google Maps API to calculate the shortest hotel path " The closest hotel to the customer location".
+        - Uses Google Maps API to calculate the shortest hotel path " The closest hotel to the customer location" .
         - Loop :
-               * If the result of searching by the raduis was null "no hotels within this raduis", then increase the raduis and                           search again until you find at least one hotel.
+                -  If the result of searching by the raduis was null "no hotels within this raduis" , then increase the raduis and                           search again until you find at least one hotel.

        #### B- Taxi Service Searches for the path "Direction" to the customer in order to pick Him/Her up.